nxtep-io/nano-fsm/README.md

 ## Example: A simple Gate fsm

-Let´s define a Gate, with a simple unlocking password and 3 states: `opened`, `closed` and `locked`.
+Let's define a Gate, with a simple unlocking password and 3 states: `opened`, `closed` and `locked`.

 ```typescript
 /**